Wintellect/MSLearn/Building an AI Web App with Flask and Python/Includes/5-deploy-to-azure.md

 	az webapp up -n APP_NAME --resource-group RESOURCE_GROUP_NAME --location LOCATION
 	```

-	The [az webapp up]() command creates an Azure App Service to host your Web site, configures the App Service with the packages specified in **requirements.txt**, and uploads the site to the App Service — all with one simple command.
+	The [az webapp up]() command creates an Azure App Service to host your Web site, configures the App Service with the packages specified in **requirements.txt**, zips up the files in the current directory (and its subdirectories), and uploads the site to the App Service — all with one simple command.
 Sites that run on Node.js and Python are deployed to Linux App Services, while sites built on ASP.NET and ASP.NET Core run in Windows App Services.

 Wait for the command to complete; it will take a few minutes.
 Then confirm from the output that the Web site was successfully deployed.

 ## Add application settings

-When you ran the Web site locally, it used `os.environ` to load API keys for the Computer Vision API and the Translator Text API as well as the URL of the Computer Vision API from local environment variables.
+When you ran the Web site locally, it used `os.environ` to load API keys for the Computer Vision API and the Translator Text API and the URL of the Computer Vision API from local environment variables.
 In order for the site to run in Azure, these same settings needed to be added to the Azure App Service's [application settings](https://docs.microsoft.com/azure/app-service/configure-common).
 In the steps that follow, you will use the Azure CLI to create these application settings in Azure and initialize them with the same values that you used when you loaded them into local environment variables.

 1. Execute the following CLI command to create an application setting named "VISION_API_KEY," replacing RESOURCE_GROUP with the name of the resource group created by the `az webapp up` command, APP_NAME with the name assigned to your App Service, and `computer_vision_api_key` with the Computer Vision API key that you obtained earlier: